Loungers (LON:LGRS) PT Raised to GBX 340 at Berenberg Bank

-Loungers (LON:LGRS) had its target price upped by Berenberg Bank from GBX 320 ($4.18) to GBX 340 ($4.44) in a report released on Wednesday, Digital Look reports.
-The firm currently has a buy rating on the stock.
+Loungers (LON:LGRS) had its price target lifted by investment analysts at Berenberg Bank from GBX 320 ($4.18) to GBX 340 ($4.44) in a research report issued to clients and investors on Wednesday, Digital Look reports.
+The brokerage currently has a “buy” rating on the stock.
+Berenberg Bank’s target price points to a potential upside of 23.73% from the stock’s current price.

-Separately, Liberum Capital lifted their price target on Loungers from GBX 330 ($4.31) to GBX 350 ($4.57) and gave the company a buy rating in a report on Thursday, June 17th.
+Separately, Liberum Capital lifted their price objective on shares of Loungers from GBX 330 ($4.31) to GBX 350 ($4.57) and gave the stock a “buy” rating in a research note on Thursday, June 17th.

 Loungers plc operates cafÃ©s, bars, and restaurants under the Lounge and Cosy Club brands in England and Wales.
 As of April 19, 2020, it operated 165 sites, including 136 Lounges and 29 Cosy Club cafÃ©s, bars, and restaurants.
 The company was founded in 2002 and is based in Bristol, the United Kingdom.